vtex/vtex-ng-filter/README.md

     npm i
     grunt

-Have fun!
-Changes to your coffee, less or html files will reload the page automatically.
-Nice.

-The compiled files can be found in the `/build` folder.
+The compiled files can be found in the `/dist` folder.

-### Folder structure

-- `src` - most of your files will be here.
-- `spec` - Unit tests source files.
-- `Gruntfile.coffee` - This is the configuration file for grunt.
-Contains all the build tasks.
-- `build` - this folder will be created after you run a grunt task.

 ------